 Each year, the parents and children in our faith formation classes from K through 12th grade will be offered information on creating a safe environment for themselves and their families.
 The information taught will be age-appropriate.
 Parents will have an opportunity to review the teaching materials beforehand and choose for their families/children to participate or decline participation.

 During the preparation for Sacraments, the parents and children often study together.
 The sacramental programs for both First Reconciliation and First Holy Communion are six to eight weeks long with a family retreat at the beginning and end of the program.
 The retreats are special times of closeness and spiritual development for both child and parent.

 Sometimes, for any number of reasons, one, two, or even all the children in a family may not have received their sacraments at the same time as their peers.
 We welcome those parents and families who decide to bring their children to the church to participate in the sacraments given to us by Jesus Christ.
 We gather the families together and address each of the needs presented.
 Through a flexible program, we assist in preparing the family for any or all of the Sacraments of Initiation: Baptism, First Holy Communion, and Confirmation.
-Last year, we had ten families with 16 children who completed their Sacraments through this program derived from the USCCB’s “RCIA adapted for Children.”
+Last year, we had eight families with 22 children who completed their Sacraments through this program.

 Please click the link/s above and turn the form/s in by one of the following options;

 - Drop off the form or mail it to St. Patrick’s Catholic Church Parish Office, 4518 South Manhattan Ave.Tampa, FL 33611.
 The Parish Office is open Monday through Friday 9am-4pm.

 - Email the form directly to Deacon Ben Hooks

 Please click the links below to learn more about other various Sacramental Preparation Programs and Youth Faith Formation Ministries